sk1418/zhuaxia/README_EN.md

 - mp3 renaming, mp3 meta data updating, auto-download album cover image.
 Album description(only[xia])...
 - [xia]configuration property `xiami.proxy.http=ip:port` for xiami resource downloading via China proxy.
 Details："Usage -> [download xiami resource outside China](#proxy-setting)"
 - `-p` option (experimental function)，using a proxypool to solve the problem of "ip was banned if requests to a server were too often.
+- Chinese (default) or English CLI, add `lang=en` in config file to change CLI into English.

 ##Installation